-- If you checked box 2b, explain how your disclosure of information concerning the transaction was limited (e.g., by contract or verbal agreement) and the nature and extent of the disclosure limitations.
-See Regulations section 1.6011-4(b)(3) for more details. - If you checked box 2c, describe the terms of the contractual protection.
-See Regulations section 1.6011-4(b)(4) for more details. - If you checked box 2d, explain how you calculated the basis of the asset for which there was a loss.
+- Financial institutions that loaned money used in the transaction. - 2.
+If you checked box 2b, explain how your disclosure of information concerning the transaction was limited (e.g., by contract or verbal agreement) and the nature and extent of the disclosure limitations.
+See Regulations section 1.6011-4(b)(3) for more - 3.
+If you checked box 2c, describe the terms of the contractual protection.
+See Regulations section 1.6011-4(b)(4) for more details. - 4.
+If you checked box 2d, explain how you calculated the basis of the asset for which there was a loss.